This page provides links to a range of government departments and websites relating to parenting and children.

 This is the official website of the Australian Government.
 It has links to information and services on Australian Government websites as well as selected state and territory resources.

-Australian Government Department of Education, Employment and Workplace Relations
+Australian Government – Department of Education and Training

-This department provides national leadership in education, workplace training, and employment and workplace conditions.
-It runs programs and services in all levels of education and is the department responsible for regulating child care in Australia.
-This website has detailed information about government employment services and training programs.
+This department runs programs and services in all levels of education and is the department responsible for regulating child care in Australia.

 This department advises the Australian Government on social policy.
-It manages a range of programs and services for carers, families, Indigenous Australians and people with disability.
+It manages a range of programs and services for carers, families and people with disability.

 This department is responsible for medical, pharmaceutical, hospital and aged care services in Australia.
 It advises government on health policy and works with state and territory governments and other agencies to deliver programs, educate the community and promote better health.